 In Greek legend, Zeus fell in love with the huntress Callisto, and she bore him a son named Arcas.
 In a fit of jealous rage, Zeus’s wife turned Callisto into a bear.
 Time passed, and one day Arcas was out hunting.
 How was he to know that the bear he was stalking was his own mother?!
 On seeing that Callisto’s life was in danger, Zeus whisked her up into the night sky out of harm’s way.
 She can still be seen in the constellation Ursa Major, the Great Bear.
-(In another version, Arcas is also sent skywards, and becomes the adjacent Ursa Minor, the Little Bear.)
+In another version, Arcas is also sent skywards, and becomes the adjacent Ursa Minor, the Little Bear.
 The Big Dipper, or Plough, is one of the more familiar groups of stars within this constellation.
-Interestingly, the Druidic name for this group was Arthur’s Plough, and the constellation was also seen as a bear in Native American and Hebrew tradition.
+The Druidic name for this group was Arthur’s Plough, and the constellation was also seen as a bear in Native American and Hebrew tradition.

 Human fascination with this animal has not always worked in the bear’s favour.
-The bear appears in the names of many English pubs, and this is thought to be a hangover from the days bear-baiting – medieval ‘entertainment’ which involved tying a bear to a post and setting dogs on it.
-The Caledonian bear was said to be so fierce that it was favoured by the Romans who used them in their amphitheatres, for similar purposes.
-In 1902, U.S. President Theodore (‘Teddy’) Roosevelt was on a hunting trip along the Mississippi, but showed mercy to an old bear he could have easily taken as a trophy.
-The story of this act spread quickly, and the Teddy Bear was born.
+The bear appears in the names of many English pubs, and this is thought to be a hangover from the days of bear-baiting – medieval ‘entertainment’ which involved tying a bear to a post and setting dogs on it.
+Scottish bears were even taken to the Colosseum in Rome as part of the games.

-Bears still make an appearance in recent literature.
+Bears still make an appearance in recent literature, including Jean Auel’s Clan of the Cave Bear.
 Beorn in Tolkien’s The Hobbit was a man who could take the shape of a bear, echoing ancient shamanic practices.
-And who could forget wise old Baloo, the teacher of the wolf cubs from Kipling’sJungle Book, Paddington Bear (think marmalade sandwiches and hard stares), or Winnie the Pooh?
-More recently, Benjamin Hoff’s Tao of Pooh used this unassuming bear to illustrate the Taoist principles of modesty, simplicity, and intuitive, practical wisdom.
-In Phillip Pullman’s Northern Lights, the young heroine, Lyra, befriends a fierce and loyal polar bear king named Iorek Byrnison, helping him to regain his throne.
+There is also wise old Baloo, the teacher of the wolf cubs from Kipling’s The Jungle Book, and who could forget Paddington Bear (think marmalade sandwiches and hard stares), or Winnie the Pooh?
+Benjamin Hoff’s Tao of Pooh uses this unassuming bear to illustrate the Taoist principles of modesty, simplicity, and down-to earth wisdom.
+In Phillip Pullman’s Northern Lights, the heroine, Lyra, befriends the polar bear king, Iorek Byrnison, helping him to regain his throne.